SAP-samples/btp-developer-guide-cap/documentation/saas/cep/3-prepare-for-cf.md

         requires:
           - name: incident-management-registry
           - name: incident-management-auth
-          - name: incident-management-html5-repo-host
+          - name: incident-management-html5-repo-host # Add
           - name: incident-management-destination # Remove
           - name: incident-management-html5-runtime # Remove
           - name: incident-management-db
   ```

-**Remove the incident-management-destination**

-2. Since `destination` is not needed, ensure that `mtx/sidecar/package.json` doesn't contain `"destinations": true,`, If there, Delete it.
+2. Since `destination` is not needed, ensure that `mtx/sidecar/package.json` doesn't contain `"destinations": true`.
+If present, delete it.
 3. Delete the `"html5-runtime": true` from `mtx/sidecar/package.json`.

-> [!NOTE]
-> **Steps 4-6 are optional** and are not required if you have already deployed a Single Tenant Application with SAP Build Work Zone using CDM.
+> **Note:** **Steps 4-6 are optional** and are not required if you have already deployed a Single Tenant Application with SAP Build Work Zone using CDM.

 4. Update  `incident-management-destinations`-> `type: com.sap.application.content` with the following configurations: